Cherry-Ann Fraser: Career

 In November 2019, Fraser was added to the West Indies Women's Twenty20 International (WT20I) squad for their series against India, replacing their captain, Stafanie Taylor, who had been ruled out of the tour due to an injury.
 In January 2020, she was selected in the West Indies' squad for the 2020 ICC Women's T20 World Cup.
 Fraser was born in Guyana, and played for the Guyana Under-19 female cricket team.

 In August 2020, she was named in the West Indies' squad for the WT20I series against England.
 She made her WT20I debut for the West Indies, against England, on 30 September 2020.
 In May 2021, Fraser was awarded with a central contract from Cricket West Indies.

 In June 2021, Fraser was named in the West Indies A Team for their series against Pakistan.

 In September 2021, Fraser was added to the West Indies Women's One Day International (WODI) ahead of their fourth match against South Africa.
 She made her WODI debut on 16 September 2021, for the West Indies against South Africa.

 In October 2021, she was named as one of three reserve players in the West Indies team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In February 2022, she was named in the West Indies team for the 2022 Women's Cricket World Cup in New Zealand.

+Fraser was part of the West Indies squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.